mishamyrt/myrt.co/README.md

 Deploy occurs automatically when the code gets into the master branch.

-Deploy logic is implemented on ansible playbook.
+Deploy logic is implemented with ansible playbook.

 ## Built With